stevenjbit/OsTicketAzureLab/README.md

  </details>

- <br><br>Our lab is now hopefully functioning just as our initial diagram, and we can explore our set up!
+ <br><br>Our lab is now hopefully functioning well as a ticketing system, and we can explore our set up!

 </br>